Understand Files

 By default, sorted runs number depends on num-sorted-run.compaction-trigger, see Compaction for Primary Key Table, this means that there are at least 5 files in a bucket.
 If you want to reduce this number, you can keep fewer files, but write performance may suffer.

-Understand Files for Append Queue Table #
+Understand Files for Bucketed Append Table #

 By default, Append also does automatic compaction to reduce the number of small files.